Doctor’s Note: Your Essential Guide to Keratosis Pilaris

 Keratosis Pilaris Pictures

-SSymptoms of keratosis pilaris (KP) include bumps in various colors such as flesh-colored, white, red, pink, brown, or black, along with slight discoloration around the bumps.
-These symptoms usually appear on areas with hair follicles, like the upper arms, thighs, cheeks, or buttocks, but not on the palms or soles.
+Symptoms of keratosis pilaris (KP) include small bumps that can be flesh-colored, white, red, pink, brown, or black, often with some discoloration around them.
+These bumps usually show up on areas with hair follicles, like the upper arms, thighs, cheeks, or buttocks, but not on the palms or soles.

 Rough, tiny bumps that look like goosebumps